 The big opportunities in competition and collaboration aren’t in ingredients but in products—the place where China is really excelling through innovation and excellence in design and manufacturing.
 Chinese battery and solar producers are world-class—they operate and, increasingly, define the global frontier.
 Their competitiveness comes from manufacturing innovations geared to producing huge volumes with minimal cost and defects.
 For example, the leading Chinese producers have all automated battery and electric vehicle production lines because human workers can’t assure quality except when they manage robots rather than compete with them.
 If defects spoil just a few percent of batteries, for example, a plant can’t compete with the world’s best.
 In fact, Chinese factories are often more automated than their Western competitors, because the Chinese gear is newer.

 Understanding how China got so dominant is the key to crafting an American strategy.
 Chinese industrial policy, including big subsidies, set a foundation for leaps in productivity.
 Local governments in China have attracted firms and entrepreneurs through lucrative tax breaks and other benefits like free land and expedited approvals to build facilities—policies that can be highly effective in creating local industrial ecosystems that attract still more firms in complementary industries.
-Competition in clean energy technologies is fierce inside China and spilling into other markets (e.g., robots to supply car manufacturers); as China gets more competitive, there have been ripple effects globally as other firms, such as Tesla, have been forced to slash margins in some markets and deliver better value to customers.
+Competition in clean energy technologies is fierce inside China and spilling into other markets (e.g., robots to supply car manufacturers); as China gets more competitive, there have been ripple effects globally as other firms, such as Tesla, have been forced to slash margins in and deliver .
 These local subsidies create advantages, but China is hardly alone in adopting those policies.
 Industrial location incentives, mainly in the form of tax breaks, are widespread in the United States.
 And at the federal level, the United States has its own industrial policy—centered on the Inflation Reduction Act and other federal legislation with hefty spending.

 Responding to Chinese dominance